 The Concept of Power

 The sources of this power vary and conjoin.
 ‘Reverent power’ stems from an intense admiration for influencers which sees their followers look up to them.
 ‘Reward power’ stems from a perceived real reward an individual as a followers gains from another, being the influencer.
 This may be in the case of influencers and their followers’ social standing from the consumption of a product or service.
 This is particularly relevant for lifestyle influencers whose success is built upon offering a rewarding experience or education to followers.

-Are Influencers Really ‘Experts’
+Are Influencers Really ‘Experts’?

 An influencer may also possess perceived or real expert power which empowers them to speak with authority on particular products or services, and therefore utilised by brands.
 Influencers also can enjoy informational power, this source of power doesn’t stem from a formal position.
 This is particularly useful because it enables influencers to possess authority on topics that, as an individual, they don’t possess specialist knowledge on a particular topic.
 This enables brands to partner with less-niche influencers and utilise their potentially broader audiences.

 An influencer can also possess negative sources of power such as a coercive power.
 This power can see an influencer leverage fear and misleading content to sell irrelevant or defective products, reputable brands should avoid such individuals that could cause severe reputational damage.

 Summary of Influencers and Social Influence

 To summarise, influencers have become a central feature of digital marketing strategies because of their unique, targeted reach and reference among their audience.
 It is important for brands not only to understand the reach of influencers but also to appreciate the underlying psychological principles and processes that drive the effectiveness of partnerships.